danielsuo/mvp/README.md

 - Hook up cell change buttons

 ## On the radar
+- Publish vs draft?
+Who gets to see my work?
 - Only chrome works
 - Hover cell info
 - Fallbacks